linuxx/DayZMapper/README.md

 This is a copy of DayZMapper from wterpstra https://github.com/wterpstra/DayZMapper
 This copy has been modified to work with Epoch.
+This is a complete hack, but it seems to work for me.

 <b>Things that I didn't get working with Epoch:</b>
 <pre>